 Majors

-This year, there are a variety of Grandparents University majors, all of which are taught by Purdue faculty and staff or Boilermaker experts.
-Some majors are available for both sessions, but many are only available during one of the sessions.
+This year, we are proud to offer 30 Grandparents University majors during each session—all of which are taught by Purdue faculty and staff or Boilermaker experts.
+Some majors are available for both sessions, but others are only available during one of the sessions.

-An adult must accompany each child at all times.
+An adult must accompany each child at all times during the activities related to the major.
 For that reason, please select majors based on the ages and physical abilities of everyone in your group.

 Guide to physical activity levels